 On-call: you may see it as a necessary evil.
 When responding to incidents quickly can make or break your reputation, designating people across the team to be ready to react at all hours of the day is a necessity, but often creates immense stress while eating into personal lives.
 It isn’t a surprise that many engineers have horror stories about the difficulty of carrying a pager around the clock.

 Not all incidents are created equal, and on-call escalations should only start when it’s really worth getting out of bed.
-The monitorable metrics, from which you can trigger alerts, might be too low-level to capture the actual severity of an incident.
+The metrics that can be monitored, from which you can trigger alerts, might be too low-level to capture the actual severity of an incident.
 Instead, consider the impact different types of incidents have on your customers, and create severity tiers based on this.

 To determine impact, use techniques such as user journeys (where metrics are consolidated based on typical usage patterns) and black box monitoring (where metrics are gathered only using what external customers can see).
 These will help you break down an incident into the specific metrics you’ll monitor to trigger alerts and help you cut out metrics that only make things noisier.